Open Source VoIP & ICT Solutions for Businesses Worldwide

 What is federated learning and why does it matter at the edge?

-Federated learning is a training technique where each edge device trains on its local data and sends only model weight updates (not raw data) to a central server that aggregates them.
-This lets organisations improve a shared model across many devices without centralising sensitive data – a critical requirement in healthcare, finance, and any domain with strict privacy regulations.
+Federated learning is a training technique where each edge device trains on local data and sends only model weight updates (not raw data) to a central server that aggregates them.
+This lets organisations improve a shared model across many devices without centralising sensitive data – critical in healthcare, finance, and any domain with strict privacy regulations.